How Do Applications Work?

 + id: 123

 .
-You can see how a router looks like in file app/Core/RouterFactory.php
+You can see what such a router looks like in the file

-, which is the code of presenter Product
+class, which contains the code for the Product

 The presenter might look like this: